VittorioGatto/2021_ORTA_Stochastic_single-allocation_hub_location/README.md

 Dataset options are: _10L; 10T; 20L; 20T; 25L; 25T; 40L; 40T; 50L; 50T_ and _easy_instance_ (6 nodes).

+By selecting _mode_ to 1, it is possible to generate a random dataset based on the values inside the _sim_setting.json_ file.

 It is also possible to select the number of scenarios for our problem by modifying the variable _n_scenarios_:
 ```